vimm0/my-simple-mvc/README.md

 * `public`: that's where requests may find a response.
 Read `public/index.php` first, then follow the white rabbit.
 * `src`: that's where the dark magic happens.
 It contains the PHP classes and helpers, following a Model-View-Controller pattern.
+* `helpers`: that's where useful helper functions are stored.
+* `resource/views`: that's where view for the application are stored.
+Trigger view part of Model-View-Controller pattern.

 ## Contributing